Gaggiuino: adding pressure profiling to a Gaggia Classic

 How Gaggiuino works

 The Gaggia Classic’s pump is a vibratory pump — a solenoid that oscillates at mains frequency and drives a piston through magnetic attraction and a spring return.
-The pump’s output pressure is roughly proportional to how often the solenoid fires, which is proportional to mains frequency.
+Its output depends on how much power reaches it each cycle: run it flat-out for full flow and pressure, feed it less and both drop.

 The control system also needs to know what’s happening: